CRMPickers logoCRMPickers

 • maps to 4 core capability groups versus Pipedrive's 6

-• less focused for sales managers who only need pipeline execution
+• less focused for managers who only need sales pipeline execution

 Pipedrive